 Hemoglobin is an iron-rich protein in red blood cells.
-Oxygen entering the lungs attaches to the hemoglobin in the blood, which carries it to the tissues in the body.
+Oxygen entering the lungs attaches to hemoglobin in the blood, which carries it to tissues in the body.

-When someone has insufficient red blood cells or the ones they have do not work properly, the body is left short of the oxygen it needs to function.
-This condition is called anemia.
+When someone has insufficient red blood cells or the ones they have do not work properly, the body does not have enough of the oxygen it needs to function.
+This condition is anemia.

-Each hemoglobin protein can carry four molecules of oxygen, which are delivered throughout the body by red blood cells.
+Each hemoglobin protein contains four iron atoms and can therefore carry four molecules of oxygen.
+Hemoglobin attaches to red blood cells and delivers oxygen throughout the body — everywhere that blood flows.
 Every one of the body’s billions of cells needs oxygen to repair and maintain itself.

 How are hemoglobin levels tested?

-In the United States, anemia is diagnosed if a blood test finds less than 13.5 g/dL in a man or less than 12 g/dL in a woman.
-In children, normal levels vary according to age.
+In the United States, doctors diagnose anemia when the test finds hemoglobin levels to be less than 13.5 g/dL in males and less than 12.0 g/dL in females.
+The results for children can vary with age.

-- Iron-deficiency anemia is the most common type.
-This form of anemia occurs when a person does not have enough iron in their body, and it cannot make the hemoglobin it needs.
-Anemia is usually caused by blood loss, but can also be due to poor absorption of iron.
+- Iron-deficiency anemia: This is the most common type that can occur when a person does not have enough iron in their body, and it cannot make the hemoglobin the body needs.
+Blood loss usually causes it, but it can also happen when the body does not absorb enough iron.
 This can happen, for example, when someone has had gastric bypass surgery.

-- Pregnancy-related anemia is a kind of iron-deficiency anemia, which occurs because pregnancy and childbirth require a significant amount of iron.
+- Pregnancy-related anemia: This is a kind of iron deficiency anemia, which occurs because pregnancy and childbirth require a significant amount of iron.

-- Vitamin-deficiency anemia happens when there are low levels of nutrients, such as vitamin B12 or folic acid (also called folate), in the diet.
+- Vitamin-deficiency anemia: This happens when there are low levels of nutrients, such as vitamin B12 or folic acid — also called folate — in a person’s diet.
 These anemias change the shape of the red blood cells, which makes them less effective.

-- Aplastic anemia is a disorder where blood-forming stem cells in the bone marrow are attacked by the immune system, resulting in fewer red blood cells.
+- Aplastic anemia: This is a disorder where the immune system attacks blood-forming stem cells in the bone marrow, resulting in fewer red blood cells.

-- Hemolytic anemia can be the result of another condition, or it can be inherited.
-It occurs when the red blood cells are broken up in the bloodstream or the spleen.
+- Hemolytic anemia: This can be the result of another condition, or it can have a genetic cause.
+It occurs when the red blood cells break up in the bloodstream or the spleen.

-- Sickle cell anemia is an inherited condition where the hemoglobin protein is abnormal.
-It means the red blood cells are sickle-shaped and rigid which stops them flowing through small blood vessels.
+- Sickle cell anemia: This is a genetic condition where the hemoglobin protein is abnormal.
+It means the red blood cells are sickle-shaped and rigid, which stops them from flowing through small blood vessels.

-Newborns have a temporary anemia when they are 6–8 weeks old.
-This occurs when they run out of the red blood cells they are born with but their bodies have not made new red blood cells.
-This condition will not affect the baby adversely unless they are sick for some other reason.
+Newborns can have temporary anemia when they are 6–8 weeks old.
+This occurs when they run out of the red blood cells they are born with, but their bodies have not made new red blood cells.
+This condition will not affect the baby adversely unless they are ill for some other reason.

 Babies can also have anemia from breaking down cells too quickly, which results in yellowing skin, a condition known as jaundice.
 This often occurs if the mother and baby have incompatible blood types.